coin100-dao/coin100Web3/chatGpt2.md

 how would they stake it ?
-when they buy, where is the buying coming out from ? public sale or liquidity pool ? and how ? not sure i understand the full logic here ... i feel like we're missing somthing
+when they buy, where is the buying coming out from ? public sale or liquidity pool ? and how ? not sure i understand the full logic here ... i feel like we're missing somthing but first thing you'll do is answer this question does this line make sense ?         _approve(address(this), address(uniswapV2Router), TOTAL_SUPPLY); ?? not sure if this is the logic we need but oyu know better